 This rating tells you how well the product blocks heat caused by sunlight.
 Measured on a scale of 0 to 1, values typically range from 0.25 to 0.80.
 The lower the value, the less amount of solar energy transmitted.

 Air Leakage (AL)

 This measures the rate at which air passes through the product.
 With this rating, the lower the value, the less amount of air leakage.

 Explore Energy-Saving Options with New Jersey Siding & Windows, Inc.

 Steel and fiberglass construction both offer optimal designs for energy-efficient doors.
 With consistently fluctuating temperatures in the North Jersey climate, however, it can be tough to know which direction to take for the best energy conservation.
-Luckily, New Jersey Siding & Windows, Inc. can help you take the guesswork out of door choices.
+Luckily, New Jersey Siding & Windows, Inc. can help you take the guesswork out of exterior door choices.
 Contact us today to explore your options and improve your home’s overall energy efficiency.